 Our latest construction project is also designed to be sustainable in other respects:

-Multi-functionality: The new Hall 1 and the South Entrance Foyer will have over 14,000 square metres of multifunctional space which allow optimum use.#
+Multi-functionality: The new Hall 1 and the South Entrance Foyer have over 14,000 square metres of multifunctional space which allow optimum use.

-Underground parking space: A new underground car park with 300 spaces is being built directly underneath the South Entrance.
+Underground parking space: A new underground car park with 300 spaces is positioned directly underneath the South Entrance.

-Optimum use of daylight: The front of the new foyer will be fully glazed and will have a translucent canopy made from glass fibre fabric with LED lighting.
+Optimum use of daylight: The front of the new foyer is fully glazed and has a translucent canopy made from glass fibre fabric with LED lighting.